-Essentially it’s a creamy chicken, bacon and mushrooms pasta sauce, made with a white wine reduction and heavy cream.
-However, this pasta dish has countless variations.
+Essentially it’s a creamy chicken, bacon, and mushroom pasta sauce, made with a white wine reduction and heavy cream.
+However, this dish has countless variations.
 This chicken boscaiola is the white version of a boscaiola sauce.
 There is a red version as well with tomatoes turning it into a rich creamy tomato sauce.
 Both are equally as amazing and basically comfort food heaven!

 What you need to get started